bobtodd/notes/homebrew/python.md

     pip install pyzmq
     pip install pygments

 Typically IPython has problems with the Qt Console.
 When we seek to use the command `ipython qtconsole --pylab=inline`, IPython checks whether PyQt4 is installed or whether PySide is installed.
 So I'm going to install PySide, just to see if IPython can find *one* of those packages and sort things out itself.
-In fact, this would be the preferred way of installing a package telling IPython how to link with Qt, since this installs via `pip`, and it can therefore be keyed separately to Python 2.x or 3.x installations withing a virtual environment.
+In fact, this would be the preferred way of installing a package telling IPython how to link with Qt, since this installs via `pip`, and it can therefore be keyed separately to Python 2.x or 3.x installations within a virtual environment.
 We'll see how it goes.

 According to the [PySide installation guide][pyside], we need to run the following commands.